-People-watching will be plentiful, but other visitors won’t be the only thing to see.
-The park is also home to two pieces of world-class art.
-Robert Irwin, one of America’s pre-eminent modern sculptors, will re-imagine his seminal work Portal Park Piece (Slice).
-Robert Berks’ statue of John W. Carpenter, Sr., will also be on display for park visitors to enjoy.
+The park will be home to two pieces of world-class art.
+Robert Irwin, one of America’s pre-eminent modern sculptors, has re-imagined his seminal work Portal Park Slice.
+Robert Berks’ statue of John W. Carpenter, Sr. will also be on display for park visitors to enjoy.
 The Carpenter family has pledged $3 million toward the renovation of the park.
 The Decherd Foundation is also an integral part of the project, having paid for the initial schematic design.